ianmbloom/futhask/README.md

 If using `stack` add `c-sources: [Futhark.c]` and `extra-libraries: OpenCL` to the `library` section of `package.yaml`

 ## Generated Code
 The generated code can be split in two main parts, raw and wrapped.
-The raw is simply the C-functions wrapped in the IO-monad, providing no safety and requiring manual memory management.
+The raw interface is simply the C-functions wrapped in the IO-monad, providing no safety and requiring manual memory management.
 The wrapped interface uses `newForeignPtr` to introduce all Futhark pointers to the GC, and provides function types closer to those used within Futhark, returning tuples instead of writing to pointers.

 ### Context Generation
     getContext :: [ContextOptions] -> IO Context